materials-data-facility/scythe/docs/source/parsers.rst

 Available Parsers
 =================

-These pages detail all of the parsers currently available in MaterialsIO.
+These pages detail all of the parsers currently available in Scythe.

 Quick Summary
 ~~~~~~~~~~~~~